-- Q1 - In February, the first delivery of Nanologica's non-silica-based purification media for chromatography, NLAB® Siv, was made to a customer in Asia at a value of approx. SEK 4.7 million. - / - A rights issue of approx. SEK 54.2 million provided the company with approx. SEK 40 million in cash after issue costs, in addition to set-off of loans of approx. SEK 6.2 million.
-The distribution agreement with the company's Chinese distributor Yunbo - Q2 - Technologies was renegotiated, so that Nanologica will sell silica for preparative chromatography directly to end customers in China, while the distributor handles products for analytical chromatography. - Several large-scale batches of the company's silica-based purification media NLAB Saga® were produced and quality approved for sale. Åsa Bergström took over as Chief Operating Officer on May 1 and joined Nanologica's - In June, an order was received for NLAB Saga® worth approx. SEK 2 million from a pharmaceutical manufacturer in China. - 1 - An order for NLAB Saga® worth approx. SEK 3.7 million was received in September from a returning customer in China. - 03 - A rights issue of approx. SEK 99.4 million provided the company with approx. SEK 79 million in cash after issue costs, in addition to set-off of loans of approx. SEK 15.9 million. - The company's first paid application development project for a pharmaceutical manufacturer in Asia was initiated.
-The project is a step towards offering customers a complete portfolio of effective products, tailor-made methods, as well as expertise and support in optimizing customers' workflows. - Alexandra Blomberg Montgomery was elected to the board of directors. - Q4 - A supplementary order for NLAB Saga® worth approx. SEK 1.9 million was received in October from the customer in China who placed an order worth SEK 3.7 million in September. - A fourth order for NLAB Saga® worth approx. SEK 1.9 million was received in December from the same customer in China.
+- In February, the first delivery of Nanologica's non-silica-based purification media for chromatography, NLAB® Siv, was made to a customer in Asia at a value of approx. SEK 4.7 million. - A rights issue of approx. SEK 54.2 million provided the company with approx. SEK 40 million in cash after issue costs, in addition to set-off of loans of approx. SEK 6.2 million.
+The distribution agreement with the company's Chinese distributor Yunbo - Q2 - Technologies was renegotiated, so that Nanologica will sell silica for preparative chromatography directly to end customers in China, while the distributor handles products for analytical chromatography. - Several large-scale batches of the company's silica-based purification media NLAB Saga® were produced and quality approved for sale. Åsa Bergström took over as Chief Operating Officer on May 1 and joined Nanologica's - management team.

+In June an order was received for NLAB Saga® worth approx SEK 2 million from a - In June, an order was received for NLAB Saga® worth approx. SEK 2 million from a pharmaceutical manufacturer in China. - An order for NLAB Saga® worth approx. SEK 3.7 million was received in September from a returning customer in China. - A rights issue of approx. SEK 99.4 million provided the company with approx. SEK 79 million in cash after issue costs, in addition to set-off of loans of approx. SEK 15.9 million. - The company's first paid application development project for a pharmaceutical manufacturer in Asia was initiated.
+The project is a step towards offering customers a complete portfolio of effective products, tailor-made methods, as well as expertise and support in optimizing customers' workflows. - Alexandra Blomberg Montgomery was elected to the board of directors. - A supplementary order for NLAB Saga® worth approx. SEK 1.9 million was received in October from the customer in China who placed an order worth SEK 3.7 million in September. - A fourth order for NLAB Saga® worth approx. SEK 1.9 million was received in December from the same customer in China.
 The customer uses NLAB Saga® in the production of a GLP-1 analogue. - The rights issue resolved in August was completed during the quarter.
 The bridge loan of SEK 15 million, which was taken out in August, was repaid in full, through set-off in the issue and through cash payment.